 Parents of undergraduate students can borrow PLUS Loan to pay for their children's education.
 PLUS loans are educational loans for the parent, stepparent, or legal guardian of dependent undergraduates.
 The student's financial need is not an issue, but the Federal PLUS Loan cannot exceed the annual cost of education at the student's institution less any financial aid awarded to the student.
-The interest rate is fixed at 5.30% through the Direct Loan Program.
-Origination and guarantee fees of 4.228% of the loan are deducted from each disbursement.
 The parent-borrower is responsible for the interest throughout the life of the loan.
 Repayment begins within 60 days after funds are disbursed.
 The PLUS Loan requires a separate application that can be completed on the Direct Loan web site, https://dlenote.ed.gov/empn/index.jsp or through the individual lender's website.
-PLUS loan refunds are generally available beginning the second Friday of each term or the Friday following the receipt of funds.